 It’s kind of an opposite situation from what you see in NASCAR.
-I’m sure they’d like to have an international growth, but a lot of that has to be targeted in the US as a key market to them.
+I’m sure they’d like to have international growth, but a lot of that has to be targeted in the US as a key market for them.

 The fans that Formula 1 has here are so passionate and you see it.

 You’re the newest team on the track, what challenges do you face while entering and trying to adapt to the series?

 The biggest thing is acting like you’ve been there before and we’re fortunate, we have a team that’s comprised of people with a lot of experience in the paddock.
 After Australia, in 2016 we said, hey!
 It’d be great to get a point or two and we lucked out, we did well, we positioned ourselves and we had that with us, that certainly helped.